SPIRITS, CIDER AND ALCOPOPS

 Jesper, aged 15, Umeå

-In 2018, 26 per cent of ninth graders and almost half (49 per cent) of year 2 upper secondary school students had drunk some form of illegal alcohol, i.e. home-distilled or smuggled beer, spirits, or wine.
-The percentage who had drunk smuggled alcohol has increased slightly over the past 5 years, while the percentage who had drunk home-distilled or home-brewed alcohol (5 per cent in 9th grade and 9 per cent in upper secondary school) has remained relatively stable over the same period.
+In 2020, 28 per cent of ninth graders had drunk some form of illicit alcohol, i.e. home-distilled or smuggled beer, wine or spirits.
+The corresponding share amongst upper secondary school students was 44 per cent, 2019.
+The percentage who had drunk smuggled alcohol has not changed very much over the past 20 years, while the percentage who had drunk home-distilled or home-brewed alcohol (7 per cent in 9th grade) has declined sharply over the same period.
 Drinking illegal alcohol is more common amongst girls than boys.

-When teenagers start drinking stronger and stronger beverages, there’s a risk that they will regard weaker drinks as harmless.
-Getting drunk on mid-strength beer can seem almost impossible, but the fact is that it is actually perfectly possible.
-A six-pack of mid-strength beer contains almost as much alcohol as, for example, 6 glasses of wine.
+teenagers start drinking stronger and stronger beverages, there’s a risk that they will regard weaker drinks as harmless.
+Getting drunk on mid-strength beer can seem almost impossible.
+However, it definitely is.
+A sixpack of large cans of mid-strength beer contains almost as much alcohol as, for example, 6 normal-sized drinks.